daerduoCarey/structurenet/data/partnetdata/README.md

+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSecwZKRr8is2lTLy8idmrwSMTAB0w65QpSH5BGhLD_v2p5mIw/viewform?usp=sf_link) to download the data.
-Please download the processed PartNet hierarchy of graphs data and unzip the files here.
+This zip file provides the processed PartNet hierarchy of graphs data for six object categories used in the paper: bed, chair, storage furniture, table, trashcan, vase.

+## About this repository

 ```
     chair_hier/                         # hierarchy of graphs data for chairs